|

 Jude

-the wind”.
-These words are almost the same as Peter’s.
+by the wind".
+These words are almost the same as Peter’s words.

 These

-Twice dead suggests that these men are doubly dead, unable to be
+suggests that these men are doubly dead, unable to be revived.

 Like